 4.3.6 All Equipment under warranty with other Contractors will be added onto this contract at the end of the equipment’s warranty period.

-4.3.7 The Servicing cost shall be same as that on contractors pricing schedule.
+4.3.7 The Servicing cost shall be same as that on Contractors pricing schedule.

-4.3.8 Break down repairs cost shall be same as contractors SOR or labour and material charges.
+4.3.8 Break down repairs cost shall be same as Contractors Schedule of Rates or labour and material charges.

 4.4 Servicing and Maintenance